barbu110/upb-pc-tema2-event-gateway/readme.txt

 Note: a Docker image is provided to easily build the application.
 Also, fully static linking is not supported due to the use of the "pthreads" library.

+More information on executing the containerized application in section "Running the System".

 Architecture